Research Approval Process

 When can approved external data collection occur?

-Each year FCPS sets windows during which data should not be collected at school sites.
-These reserved windows reflect times that schools are very busy with beginning of year, testing, and end of year activities.
-Researchers should be aware that an application scheduling data collection during these reserved windows is unlikely to be approved and should seek data collection periods that do not overlap with the reserved windows.
-For SY 2017-18 the reserved windows are August 14 – September 15, 2017 and April 16 – June 15, 2018.
+FCPS sets reserved windows during times that schools are very busy with beginning of year, testing, and end of year activities.
+An application scheduling data collection during these reserved windows is unlikely to be approved and should seek data collection periods that do not overlap with the reserved windows.
+For SY 2018-19, the reserved windows are August 13 – September 14, 2018, and April 15 – June 7, 2019.
+For SY 2019-20, the reserved windows are August 12 – September 13, 2019, and April 13 – June 5, 2020.
 Shorter periods at specific schools, grade levels, etc., may also prevent external data collection during certain additional timeframes.
-The RSC strongly suggest researchers apply as soon as possible to ensure availability of intended data collection windows.
-Researchers should work with their sponsor prior to applying to the RSC to ensure sites do not have prior data collection commitments as FCPS typically approves only one data collection activity at a time per participant.
+The DRSC strongly suggest researchers apply as soon as possible to ensure availability of intended data collection windows.
+Researchers should work with their sponsor prior to applying to ensure sites do not have prior data collection commitments as FCPS typically approves only one data collection activity at a time per participant.
 Sponsors may use the data collection calendar available on the intranet webpage for Internal Surveys to help the researcher plan around timeframe availability; access to this calendar is limited to FCPS employees.

 Whom should I contact if I have more questions?